 Splash, Climb, and Dig the Day Away at Allendale Community Park

 - Older kids?
-There is a permanent Octoball pit located behind the toddler playground–remember to bring your own ball.
+There is a permanent Gaga Ball Pit located behind the toddler playground–bring your own ball.

 How are the bathrooms?

 There are modern restrooms near the playground.

 Are there picnic tables and grills?

 Yes, lots of shaded picnic space and grills are available near the picnic area by the 68th Street entrance.